Discovered check (2 moves)

 Explanation

 A discovered check can be especially strong if the discovering move is a forcing move, for example a capture, or an attack.
-In that case, the opponent often cannot recapture, or defend the attack piece, and defend against the discovered check at the same time.
+In that case, the opponent often cant recaptur, or defend the attack piece and defend against the discovered check at the same time.
+Let's look at the possible discovered checks by White in this diagram:

 Examples